-Scoliosis is a spinal deformity that can vary significantly in severity.
+Scoliosis can vary significantly in severity.
 Mild cases may go completely undetected, while more severe cases may be debilitating.
-For children and teens that have noticeable scoliosis, there are treatment options to help stop the curvature from worsening and even reversing it in some cases.
+For children and teens with noticeable scoliosis, there are treatment options to help stop the curvature from worsening and even reverse it in some cases.
 If you or someone else notices signs that could indicate scoliosis in your child, an appointment with us will help you obtain an early diagnosis and treatment before the curvature becomes more substantial.
-Some of the signs of scoliosis might include:

 There are a few causes associated with scoliosis:

-Most cases of scoliosis do not have an identifiable cause, however.
+Most cases of scoliosis do not have an identifiable cause.
 It is most commonly diagnosed at the beginning of puberty or during adolescence.
 While there may be a genetic factor, most children diagnosed with scoliosis do not have a family member with the condition.

 Scoliosis occurs among boys and girls at approximately the same rate.
 However, girls have a significantly higher risk of spinal curvature worsening and requiring treatment.

 The appropriate treatment option for scoliosis is based on a combination of factors, including spinal maturity, the location of the curve, the degree and extent of curvature, the patient’s quality of life and the